creative-koalas/kmux/README.md

 This is useful because while humans would just look at the terminal screen and title, the only way for LLMs to get "metadata" of a terminal session is through a specific MCP tool.
-Hence, making list_session return not only the session IDs but also the metadata would make it much easier for LLMs to quickly know what is going on in each session and help them to decide what to do next.
+Hence, making the session listing MCP tool return not only the session IDs but also the metadata would make it much easier for LLMs to quickly know what is going on in each session and help them to decide what to do next.